46 great wine bars and restaurants in Amsterdam 2026

 Address: Beulingstraat 7, Amsterdam

-This smart and intimate two-story dining room is hidden on a back-street just minutes away from the central station.
-It offers Italian fine dining which manages to achieve a rare combo – authenticity and innovation.
-The team have a strong commitment to slow food ethics and organics, and their use of as much local produce as possible leads to fascinating mash-ups of seasonal Dutch ingredients reinvented into Italian dishes.
+This smart and intimate two-story dining room is hidden on a back street just minutes away from the central station.
+It offers Italian fine dining and manages to achieve a rare combo – authenticity and innovation.
+The team has a strong commitment to slow food ethics and organics, and their use of as much local produce as possible leads to fascinating mash ups of seasonal Dutch ingredients reinvented into Italian dishes.
 It’s possible to choose a surprise tasting menu – but if you don’t like surprises (I don’t!), then the staff will reveal all.

 Phone: +31 20 774 6720